Michigan Sexual Assault Attorneys

 Led by partner and attorney, Jim Graves, along with Michigan sexual assault attorneys, Jackie Dupler and Jon Homa, are committed to you and the justice you deserve.
 Don’t go it alone.
 Our success isn’t just based on the compensation we obtain for our clients.
 Our true measure of success is making strong statements to organizations that fail to protect our loved ones from the horrible acts of others and serving justice to the individuals conducting these acts.

 Victims of sexual assault can suffer a lifetime of physical and emotional damage.
 Oftentimes, the criminal justice system fails to prosecute the offenders or obtain convictions, terribly failing victims and their families.
 This is where personal injury attorneys step in.
 By pursuing a civil claim against perpetrators and other liable entities, justice is possible.
 We have experience successfully handling sexual assault cases in Michigan and Illinois.
 Rest assured, we will fight for you.

 Contact Our Michigan Sexual Assault Attorneys Today

-If you or a loved one have are a victim of sexual assault, you deserve justice, support, and to move forward with your life.
-In a completely confidential and free initial case review, we will listen to your story.
+If you or a loved one are a victim of sexual assault, you deserve justice, support, and to move forward with your life.
+In a confidential and free initial case review, we will listen to your story.
 Contact us online or call us at (517) 394-7500 today.